MandaMai/QuestWich-anotherTest/README.md

 7. You may be prompted to log into Git in order for changes to be accepted successfully

 #### Through Visual Studio Code
+1. Navigate to Source Control Tab (on right-hand side of application)
+1. Create New Branch in VS Code
+1. Make Code Changes
-1. Click Source Control Tab (on right-hand side of application)
+1. Navigate to Source Control Tab (on right-hand side of application)
+1. Click Three Dots (...)
+And Select Pull
 1. Enter Commit Message
 1. Click Check Mark
 1. When Prompted Let Visual Studio Code Stage Changes
 1. Click Three Dots (...)
 And Select Push
+1. Navigate to GitHub Project [QuestWich](https://github.com/MandaMai/QuestWich)
+1. Click Button to Create Pull Request
+1. Navigate to Pull Requests and Ensure Request Can Merge
+1. Merge Branch to Master
+1. Navigate back to VS Code to the Source Control Tab
+1. Click Three Dots (...)
+And Select Pull

 ### Initial Setup
 1. Create Angular Application